MRC-Epid-it24/intake24/docs/admin/surveys/question-types.md

 #### Options

 - `leftovers` - true/false whether to show leftovers option

-- `linked quantity categories` - Category list of parent food that should trigger quantity selection based on parent food quantity
+- `linked quantity categories`
+  - Category list of that parent food should have (at least one) to trigger quantity selection based on parent food quantity
+  - Optional, standard unit can be assigned to set the `how-many` label

 ### Cereal prompt

 #### Options

 - `leftovers` - true/false whether to show leftovers option

 - `image map labels` - true/false whether to show image map labels

 - `image map pinchZoom` - true/false whether to show PinchZoom control for mobile UI labels

 ### Direct weight prompt